algorithmica-org/algorithmica/content/english/hpc/compilation/contracts.md

 }
 ```

-Interestingly, these checks are rarely actually executed during runtime because the compiler can often prove — during compile-time — that each access will be within bounds.
+Interestingly, these checks are rarely actually executed during runtime because the compiler can often prove — during compile time — that each access will be within bounds.
 For example, when iterating in a `for` loop from 1 to the array size and indexing $i$-th element on each step, nothing illegal can possibly happen, so the bounds checks can be safely optimized away.

 ### Assumptions